wangjohn/wallace/README.md

 ## Checking Fitness

-The fitness of each potential model is checked using [k-fold cross validation](http://en.wikipedia.org/wiki/Cross-validation_(statistics)#K-fold_cross-validation) on a subset of the data.
-One can change the `k` used by Wallace by changing the settings object.
+The fitness of each potential model is checked using [k-fold cross validation](http://en.wikipedia.org/wiki/Cross-validation_(statistics)#K-fold_cross-validation) on a subset of the data (note that the `k` used by Wallace can be changed via the settings).The data is split into `k` randomly selected sections, and `k-1` of them are used to train the model on and 1 section is used for testing.
+The predicted data is compared to the actual data from the section, and an error measured is used for fitness.
+The default error measure is the Mean Squared Error measure and the currently supported error measures are the following:

+* Mean Squared Error
+* R Squared Score
+* Mean Absolute Error
+* F1 Score

 # Tests